Cagnoro1/Superstores-Sales-Analysis-and-Dashboard/README.md

 #### Customer Behavior and Segmentation:
 - Identifying loyal customers by purchase frequency: William Brown, Paul Prost, John Lee, etc...
 - Analyzing customer segments by sales and profit.

+#### Sales Analysis
+- Let's start by grouping sales by category: Technology is the category generating the most revenue.
+Then the  furniture category and closely followed by office supplies.

+- Let's group sales across the years.
+- Let's group sales across the years for each category.
+- Let's see in which month they operated the least.